 Spermatozoa (sperm) are the male sex cells that carry a man's genetic material.
 They are so tiny that they can't be seen without a microscope.
 In a healthy man, one ejaculation usually contains between 40 million and 600 million sperm.

 Sperm have an oval head, a short middle, and a long tail.
 They move by whipping their tails.
 A sperm fertilizes a woman's egg (ovum) by breaking through the membrane that surrounds the egg.

 Sperm develop in a man's testicles.
 They are added to semen before a man ejaculates.

-Author: Healthwise Staff E. Gregory Thompson, MD - Internal Medicine Adam Husney, MD - Family Medicine Avery L. Seifert, MD, FACS - Urology
+Author: Healthwise Staff Medical Review: E. Gregory Thompson MD - Internal Medicine Adam Husney MD - Family Medicine Avery L. Seifert MD - Urology

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Avery L. Seifert MD - Urology